Updated: Nov 26, 2022

 I have ranked and reviewed every episode of boy meets world.
-I will be dropping ten episodes every other day(8/7 central) except for the first drop, which will only include 8.
+I will be dropping ten.
 The rankings are based on tiers.
 So, for example, you have to have received a B grade to be ranked above another B grade episode, and a B grade episode cannot be ranked higher than a B+ or A level.
 The grades were given mostly based on four major categories.
 Creativity, was the episode concept done interestingly.
-Subjective enjoyment is this one enjoyable to watch.
-Logic, does the episode make sense, and are they successful in communicating the message they set out to share.
-Emotion is the moments of drama, humor, and tragedy still significant.
+Subjective enjoyment is it enjoyable to watch?
+Logic, does the episode make sense, and are they successful in communicating the message they set out to share?
+Emotion, are the moments of drama, humor, and tragedy still significant.

 Support us @

-Topanga should have given a speech IMO; it was her journey.
-But at least we get an alt ending where they don't fight and instead relax together, showing Topanga did learn Cory's value.
-Although I feel Cory saying this is all just a cartoon, it's not real ruined the whole was it real or only a fantasy ending, Alternative Eric Gave.
+Topanga should have been the one to give the speech because it was her journey.
+But at least we get an alt ending where they don't fight and instead relax together, showing Topanga did learn Cory's value as well.
+Although I feel Cory saying this is all just a cartoon, it's not real ruined the whole was it real or only a fantasy ending, alternative Eric gave.
 This episode was creative and funny, but it wasn't profound, and it wasn't doing all that much compared to the other episodes.
 I have seen them do dreamy episodes better.
-Grade C

 In this episode, Eric and Jack dress in drag to avoid crazy Luther.
 Cory remodels the house for Topanga.
 Topanga hates it and doesn't know how to tell him.
 This episode is hilarious and charming.
 Eric was great as a woman.
-Cory was killing it in the B plot cork world, and tack City makes me laugh to this day.
-It was also sweet how the story came around with Cory realizing Topanga didn't like it and changing it, showing they know each other well.
+Cory was killing it in the B-plot.
+The Cork World and Tack City gags make me laugh to this day.
+It was also sweet how the story came around, with Cory realizing Topanga didn't like it and changing it without her having to say anything, showing they know each other well.
 It was a pleasant little surprise at the end.

-It was also nice of Topanga to worry about Cory's feelings.
+It was also nice of Topanga to worry about Cory's feelings instead of just cutting him down.
 I also like how they had Eric's story intersect with Topanga's.
-I will say Feeny calling Eric a bison was very unfeeny and didn't even make sense when he said it.
+I will say Feeny calling Eric a bison was very unfunny and didn't even make sense when he said it.
 But Eric's whole journey to find inner beauty was entertaining.
 Also, I love how Jack was overcompensating after they blackmailed Luther.
-And I like that it was Shawn who called it out cause he did this already dressing in drag in season 4.
-I give this episode a C. It wasn't very deep, but it was hilarious and entertaining throughout.
+I like that it was Shawn who called it out cause he did this already, dressing in drag in season 4.
+This episode wasn't very deep, but it was hilarious and entertaining throughout.

-The side story of Topanga dieting drug this episode down, the pregnancy scare was actually quite entertaining.
+The side story of Topanga dieting drug this episode down, the pregnancy scare, was actually quite entertaining.
 It would have been better if they leaned more into that.
-Like I would have liked it a lot better if we, as the audience, thought she was pregnant too.
+I would have liked it a lot better if we, as the audience, thought she was pregnant too.
 But it's still good as is.
-But because they didn't take the pregnancy scare that seriously, it ended up being half as effective.
-Grade C
+However, because they didn't take the pregnancy scare that seriously, it ended up being half as effective.

 This episode was just ok.
 Nice to see Cory and Eric together, but the story plot drags this episode down.
-It's an easily solvable problem and a lesson the boys should have learned by now and doesn't move the show forward in any way.
-Boy meets world can do a lot better.
-They made up for it in a lot of interesting moving parts.
+It's an easily solvable problem and a lesson the boys should have learned by now, and doesn't move the show forward in any way.
+Boy Meets World can do a lot better.
+They made up for it with a lot of interesting moving parts.
 The comedy is especially on point in this episode, and the cameos were well done.
 My favorite joke was Reg Reginald Fairfield!
 He was hilarious for the entire episode.